MIDIMakerEHU2018/MIDIMakerWeb/README.md

 The MIDIMaker Pyhton library can be found at: (insert link here)

 ## Installation
 For this project to work is necessary to have Node.js installed on your device.
-For further reference on Node.js installation [click here](https://nodejs.org/en/)
+For further reference on Node.js [click here](https://nodejs.org/en/).
 It is also recommended to install NPM (Node.js Package Manager).
 For further reference on NPM [click here](https://www.npmjs.com/)

 Once Node.js and NPM are both installed, we can proceed with the installation of the libraries needed for this project.
 All project dependencies are listed on *package.json* file, so the easiest way to install all of them is to execute `npm install` on the project directory.